-We live today in a “colour phase”, the world has no limits, each of us travels in Asia, the Orient or in Africa, and there is facing a new world of colours and shapes.
+We live today in a “color phase”, the world has no limits, each of us travels in Asia, the Orient or in Africa, and there is facing a new world of colors and shapes.
 This new and exotic world is “integrated” slowly, in our homes.

 If in the beginning the focus was on the nuances and by emphasizing of the furniture or accessories, now the look of the walls is extremely important.
-The courage to experiment with new colours, strong and strident colours has increased and is increasingly more in homeowner and designer preferences.
+The courage to experiment with new colors, strong and strident colors has increased and is increasingly more in homeowner and designer preferences.

-Moreover, research has shown that there are two preferred colours of people who want to redecorate their home walls: red and green.
+Moreover, research has shown that there are two preferred colors of people who want to redecorate their home walls: red and green.

-Also, the colours that were used once, in children’s rooms are used today in all the other rooms.
+Also, the colors that were used once, in children’s rooms are used today in all the other rooms.
 For example, pink combined with shades of orange is quite common.

-Pastel techniques, Mediterranean flair in moderate tones of yellow are replaced by strong colours, inspired by India, Indonesia, Mexico and China.
+Pastel techniques, Mediterranean flair in moderate tones of yellow are replaced by strong colors, inspired by India, Indonesia, Mexico and China.
 Red, imperial blue, purple, violet and pink are in great demand.
-Only you should remember a very important thing; use just the optimal “dose” of colour!
+Only you should remember a very important thing; use just the optimal “dose” of color!